Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 66. Why do we have fluoride in our water supply?

 67. Can we drink rain water?

-If your rain water tanks are really old I would get a professional to do a water test before your start using for drinking water just in case there are high levels of lead and other leach contaminants in the tank.
+If your rain water tanks are really old I would get a professional to do a water test before your start using it for drinking water, just in case there are high levels of lead and other leach contaminants in the tank.

 68. What can we use rain water for in our homes?

-If filtered properly, rainwater can be used any where in your home, even showers and drinking.
-I would not only consult your plumber but maybe your local council to see what restrictions they require, quite often the local council required more than national standard.
+If filtered properly, rainwater can be used anywhere in your home, even showers and drinking.
+I would not only consult your plumber but maybe your local council to see what restrictions they require – quite often the local council requires more than national standard.

 69. Are there still rebates for installing rainwater tanks?

 70. Are the still rebates for installing solar hot water systems?

 Solar hot water systems, no. Solar electricity, yes